 What boat will I use?

 Your interests and seating needs will determine which boat will be the best fit for you.
 An instructor or experienced volunteer will help determine this at the time of registration or during booking.

 I have mobility limitations or I am a wheelchair user, how will I transfer in and out of the boat?

 There are several methods of transferring into the boats; we work with you to help you in and out of the boats safely and respectfully.
-You may walk on, self-transfer, use an assisted-transfer or use the hoyer lift (max. weight 350lbs).
+You may walk on, self-transfer or use an assisted-transfer with the help of our staff.

 Is the facility accessible?